 No pricing info available

-Philippine Oncology Center Corporation, can be found in Quezon City, Metro Manila, Philippines and offers its patients Proton Therapy procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Proton Therapy procedures at Philippine Oncology Center Corporation.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and Philippine Oncology Center Corporation is not accredited by any recognised accreditations institutions.
+Philippine Oncology Center Corporation, located in Quezon City, Metro Manila, Philippines offers patients Proton Therapy procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Proton Therapy procedures at Philippine Oncology Center Corporation, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

-Surgical and Pediatric Oncology Clinic, can be found in Manila, Metro Manila, Philippines and offers its patients Proton Therapy procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Proton Therapy procedures at Surgical and Pediatric Oncology Clinic.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Clinic, with 3 in total, and Surgical and Pediatric Oncology Clinic has several accreditations, including: ICS - International College of SurgeonsACS - American College of SurgeonsPCS - Philippine College of Surgeons
+Surgical and Pediatric Oncology Clinic, located in Manila, Metro Manila, Philippines offers patients Proton Therapy procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Proton Therapy procedures at Surgical and Pediatric Oncology Clinic, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Clinic, and they have multiple recognized accreditations, including: ICS - International College of SurgeonsACS - American College of SurgeonsPCS - Philippine College of Surgeons

-Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, can be found in Manila, Metro Manila, Philippines and offers its patients Proton Therapy procedures as well as 51 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Proton Therapy procedures at Jose R. Reyes Memorial Medical Center - POCC Cancer Institute.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 7 in total, and Jose R. Reyes Memorial Medical Center - POCC Cancer Institute is not accredited by any recognised accreditations institutions.
+Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, located in Manila, Metro Manila, Philippines offers patients Proton Therapy procedures among its total of 51 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Proton Therapy procedures at Jose R. Reyes Memorial Medical Center - POCC Cancer Institute, as all prices are available on request only.
+There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?